Dr. Shirley's History Pages

 AD 37-100

-Life of Josephus, starts out as a Jewish general against the Romans, switches his allegiance, goes to Rome and writes several books, including a History of the Jews
+Life of Josephus, who started out as a Jewish general against the Romans, switched his allegiance, went to Rome and wrote several books, including a History of the Jews

 ca. AD 40